restlessronin/dc-web-infra/README.md

 Docker compose based infrastructure for web applications, including common services like nginx, postgres, and certbot.
 A blueprint for per-app compose files and environment settings can be used to add additional apps.

+This project was created in collaboration with GPT-4o

 ## Prerequisites

 - Docker